hanfried/hanfried-bookmarks/README.md

         -   Create similar tiers in your management networks to those in the systems being managed.
         -   Collect and automatically alert on security-relevant events against your management infrastructure.
-    3. Ensuring there's a trail of breadcrumbs
+    3. Ensuring there&rsquo;s a trail of breadcrumbs
         -   Record the commands issued by users on jump servers, and store them securely.
         -   Ensure all network and server infrastructure audit records are also kept securely.
-        -   Send these records to a service that administrators don't have readily available access to, and would need multiple people to modify.
+        -   Send these records to a service that administrators don&rsquo;t have readily available access to, and would need multiple people to modify.
         -   Automate the analysis of logs to identify suspicious behaviour.
 -   <https://www.ncsc.gov.uk/blog-post/debunking-cloud-security-myths>